Here you have 15 things you should know about Paiva Walkways before you go in an adventure through this amazing place.

 - Paiva Walkways are also part of Arouca Geopark.

 - Paiva Walkways extends for 8km, you can visit between sunrise and sunset.
-The schedule is 7:30 to 20:00 from April to October and 09:00 to 17:00 from November to March.
+The schedule is from 7:30 to 20:00 from April to October and from 09:00 to 17:00 from November to March.

 - Since 13 of February 2016, you have to pay 1 euro to entry in Paiva Walkways.
 Therefore it's better to book online, only 3500 were allowed per day.